by Julie Lineback

 “Dr. Painter was a cheerleader for the profession and for her students,” said Lisa King Smith ’91 ’07 ‘14, UWG alumna and LPCA-GA western district chair.
 “When she saw something in you, she didn’t hesitate to take you under her wing and mentor you to help you in actualizing yourself better.”

-When Lisa applied for the professional counseling specialist program four years ago, she said Dr. Painter was a constant source of inspiration and support, encouraging her to reestablish the UWG chapter of the LPCA Student Affiliate Organization and to volunteer on LCPA Board of Directors.
+When Smith applied for the professional counseling specialist program four years ago, she said Painter was a constant source of inspiration and support, encouraging her to reestablish the UWG chapter of the LPCA Student Affiliate Organization and to volunteer on LCPA Board of Directors.